跳到主要内容

 Light Signal relative position

-• Associate Light Signal mappings to the correct Light Signal element.
+• Create and apply Light Signal controllers to the correct Light Signal element.
 For instance:

 • For now, we don't specify the fact that activating the warnings obviously means that both turning signals are on.
 This is a choice that will be made later.
 In the service part, we just tell that we want to indicate the driver's requests.
 If you want to map the warnings, you can just add a warning element that will be switched on and off.
 For example, a picto generic element.